If your house has uninsulated hard pipe ducts, those ducts are old.

 Insulated ducts have been the standard for decades now.
 No building inspector worth his or her salt is going to let any builder or HVAC contractor get away with installing ducts that aren’t insulated.

 This, of course, is a good thing!
-Duct insulation keeps air that's supposed to be cool cool and air that's supposed to be warm warm.
-If your ducts aren't insulated, you're probably paying way more than you should to cool and heat your home.
+Duct insulation keeps the air that’s supposed to be cool and the air that’s supposed to be warm.
+If your ducts aren’t insulated, you’re probably paying way more than you should to cool and heat your home.

 And since your HVAC system will need to work harder to power through the thermal loss (or gain) that’s going on in your ducts, you’ll have to replace it sooner than if you had insulated ducts.